Session 07-07 - Binomial & Geometric Distributions

 - Geometric: \((1-p)^{n-1} \cdot p\) for first success on trial \(n\)

-- z-score method: convert normal problems to standard normal
+- z-scores: Convert any normal to standard normal for table lookup

 Next Session Preview